jeremyfix/listen-attend-and-spell/README.md

 # Pytorch implementation of Show, Attend and Tell \[Chan, 2016\]

+**Note** This is an experimental code that I used for preparing a labwork

 This is a tentative pytorch reimplementation of the image captioning network Listen, Attend and Spell.